ALERT: Updated as of April 10, 2020 -- see IR-2020-66 at IRS.gov

 The IRS announced that the filing deadline for 2019 income tax returns for individuals and calendar year C corporations, which is normally April 15, has been extended to July 15, 2020.
 You don’t have to submit a filing extension request; this is automatic.
 But if you want more time to file beyond July 15, then you do need to submit a filing extension request (Form 4848 for individuals; Form 7004 for corporations).
 This additional extension gives you until October 15, 2020, to submit 2019 income tax returns for individuals and calendar year C corporations.

 The extension also applies to paying income taxes.
-It applies to 2019 taxes that ordinarily would have been required to be paid by April 15.
-It also covers 2020 estimated taxes due on April 15.
+It applies to 2019 taxes that ordinarily would have been required to be paid by April 15, as well as other payments required April 1, 2020, through July 15, 2020.
+It also covers 2020 estimated taxes due on April 15 and June 15.

 The deferral does not apply to other taxes, such as payroll taxes, which must continue to be deposited as required or become subject to interest and penalties.
 However, the IRS may be amendable to waiving these penalties because of reasonable cause.